Prerequisites for using SageMaker HyperPod - Amazon SageMaker AI

 4. Look for the service quota Network interfaces per Region or the Quota code L-DF5E4CA3.

-If your current limit is insufficient for your SageMaker HyperPod cluster needs, request a quota increase.
-Ensuring adequate ENI capacity beforehand helps prevent cluster creation failures.
+If your current ENI limit is insufficient for your SageMaker HyperPod cluster needs, request a quota increase.
+Ensuring adequate ENI capacity beforehand helps prevent cluster deployment failures.

 Note

-When setting up a SageMaker HyperPod cluster, you can choose to deploy across multiple Availability Zones.
+SageMaker HyperPod supports multi-Availability Zone deployment.
 For more information, see Setting up SageMaker HyperPod clusters across multiple AZs.

 Setting up SageMaker HyperPod clusters across multiple AZs

-You can set up your SageMaker HyperPod clusters across multiple Availability Zones (AZs) to obtain a higher instance capacity.
+You can configure your SageMaker HyperPod clusters across multiple Availability Zones (AZs) to improve reliability and availability.

 Note